 Transportation Alternatives Program (TAP) is a set-aside of the federal Surface Transportation Block Grant (STBG) Program.
 TAP provides funding for programs and projects defined as transportation alternatives, including on- and off-road pedestrian and bicycle facilities, infrastructure projects for improving non-driver access to public transportation and enhanced mobility, community improvement activities, and environmental mitigation; recreational trail program projects; safe routes to school projects; and projects for the planning, design or construction of boulevards and other roadways largely in the right-of-way of former Interstate System routes or other divided highways.
-Sponsors must be able to provide a minimum of a twenty percent funding match.
+Sponsors must be able to provide a minimum of a twenty percent funding match for TAP.
+No match is required for the Delaware Statewide Bicycle/Pedestrian Funding Pool.
+The project sponsor also assumes the maintenance and legal liability for the duration of the project’s useful life.
 Project submissions will be evaluated using WILMAPCO’s project prioritization process, and other factors as determined by WILMAPCO’s Council.

 Cecil County Information:

-All project must have a relationship to surface transportation and must be dedicated to public use.
-Eligible sponsors include local governments, transit agencies, natural resource or public land agencies, school districts, and education agencies, or schools.
-Nonprofits are not eligible as direct recipients of the funds but may partner with any eligible entity.
+Eligible projects must have a relationship to surface transportation and must be dedicated to public use.
+Eligible sponsors include local governments, transit agencies, natural resource or public land agencies, school districts, and education agencies/schools, and nonprofits.
 Additional eligibility limitations may be set by DelDOT or MD SHA.

-Sponsors must be able to provide a minimum of 20 percent funding match.
+Sponsors must be able to provide a minimum of 20 percent funding match for TAP.
 The TAP program funds are administered by the state DOTs and funds available on a reimbursement basis, not as grants.

 Project submissions will be evaluated using WILMAPCO’s project prioritization process, and other factors as determined by Council.

 Eligible activities include: